 Rub a Dub: January Is National Bathtub Safety Month

-January is National Bathtub Safety Month; here are a few tips on keeping baby safe.
+January is National Bathtub Safety Month.
+Here are a few tips on baby bathtub safety.

 Giving baby a bath can be a delightful bonding experience.
 There is nothing quite like the smell of a freshly soaped up bundle of joy.
-You’ll want to keep baby safe while they are immersed in water and here are a few helpful tips:
+You’ll want to keep baby safe while they are immersed in water.
+And here are a few helpful baby bathtub safety tips:

 Sponge bath baby until their umbilical cord has fallen off.
 (If he’s been circumcised, wait until that heals, too.)
 Choose a baby tub that has a contoured design or an internal sling.
 This will prevent your baby from sliding and will allow you to have control over baby at all times..
 Never use a bath seat, as they are known to tip over when the suction cups fail.